AmarDange/Archana-Bazaar/README.md

         3. As a Returning Visitor, I want to be able to contact the organisation to give feedback or ask questions.

     -   #### C. Frequent User Goals
-        1. As a Frequent User, I want to be able to sign-up easily for discounts.
+        1. As a Frequent User, I want to be able to "contact-us" easily for discounts & to check books availibity.

 ## Features